How to Become a Surgeon

 What Are the Steps to Become a Surgeon?

-Most aspiring surgeons spend at least 13 years on the path to becoming a surgeon.
-Required steps include completing a four-year bachelor's degree, a four-year medical degree, and a minimum five-year residency requirement.
+Becoming a surgeon takes least 13 years.
+Required steps include completing a four-year bachelor’s degree, a four-year medical degree, and a minimum five-year residency requirement.

 Other steps, like AP or honors classes in high school, gap years, and fellowship experience, differ depending on the student.
 Explore the academic and clinical requirements for becoming a surgeon below.